Eagle Comics

 Eagle Comics was a short lived comic book publishing company that existed to reprint comic stories from the UK's 2000 A.D. magazine for distribution in North America.
 They existed from 1983 to 1986 and were based in London, England with product production and distribution located in Canada.

 History

-The company was formed by Nick Landau to republish stories from the comics anthology, repackaged into American comic book format (in the same way his Titan Books had been reprinting them as trade paperbacks).
+The company was formed by Nick Landau to republish stories from the comics anthology 2000 A.D., repackaged into American comic book format (in the same way his Titan Books had been reprinting them as trade paperbacks).
 In 1986 the license, from IPC, passed to Quality Communications.

 Titles

 The series they brought to American audiences included: